errata-c/godot-environment-examples/README.md

-# godot-environment-examples
+# Environments:
-Example environments for the godot-environment RL library
+This repository contains a number of different example environments for use with the `godot-environment` library.